 Bet In-Play: French Open Tennis Odds

 A heads-up for this upcoming major tennis event.
-The top players head to Roland Garros for the second Grand Slam tournament of 2013 as the French Open gets underway on clay on Sunday 26th May.
+The top players head to Roland Garros for the second Grand Slam tournament of the year as the French Open gets underway on clay on Sunday (the only slam to start on this day of the week, incidentally).

 This prestigious event never fails to deliver and there will be an extensive range of In-Play betting opportunities available throughout the tournament at bet365 with markets including Point Betting, Next Game Winner, Current Set Winner and Match Winner.

-To get the best in-play French Open tennis odds open an account at bet365 and get £200 of free bets.
+To get the best in-play French Open tennis odds open an account at bet365 & take advantage of their current joining bonus.

 The magnificent Roland Garros in Paris – Home of the number one clay tennis event in the world, the French Open.